 How A VPN Lets You Get Around Website Blocks

-Another issue that internet users in the EU and beyond have experienced is website blocks.
+Another issue that internet users in the EU have experienced is website blocks.
 This happens when the EU or another government decides to prevent access to certain websites, usually for customer protection reasons.
 And that’s a good thing in theory – no one wants to be defrauded or to buy dangerous products online.
 Another reason that sites may be blocked include copyright infringement, inappropriate content, or politically controversial content.

 Concealingly, EU legislation about website blocks means that sites can be blocked with no oversight, which is a worry for anyone who values internet freedom.
 In the past, for example, the Spanish government has used such blocking methods to prevent people from accessing websites which discuss issues around the Catalan independence movement.